 Laborelec, a subsidiary of Engie, is a research and expertise center in electrical power technology.

-In order to optimise the purchases related to their maintenance operations, Laborelec was looking for a solution to count, classify, and geolocate the street lamps in specific urban areas.
+In order to optimize the tender answering process or facilitate their maintenance operations, Laborelec was looking for a solution to count, classify, and geolocate the street lamps in specific urban areas.
 Laborelec knew it was possible to infer these numbers from the video footage coming from the cameras installed on their service cars.
 However, extracting this data from the videos manually was too expensive to be done manually.

 To help Laborelec, Sagacify developed a machine learning model to automatically detect, classify, and geolocate street lamps, based on video streams from in-car videos.